 Many people with colon cancer are asymptomatic in the early stages.
 For people with colon cancer at a later stage, the colon cancer symptoms may vary depending on cancer’s size and location.

 The common symptoms of colorectal cancer include:

 - Blood in stool or rectal bleeding

-- Change in bowel habits, including constipation, diarrhea, or a change in stool consistence which lasts longer than 4 weeks
+- Change in bowel habits, including constipation, diarrhoea, or a change in stool consistency that lasts longer than 4 weeks

 - Weakness or fatigue

 - Persistent abdominal symptoms like gas, cramps and pain